 - Ulcerated sores

 Unless the case is particularly severe, it is not likely for a person to encounter sores, blistering, or bleeding with their lichen sclerosus.
 However, it is certainly possible for symptoms to worsen over time if the area is not properly treated.
 In addition to experiencing more painful symptoms, patients with lichen sclerosus are also at an increased risk of developing skin cancer.
 While lichen sclerosus patches are not likely to develop into cancerous tissue, they become much more dangerous if the area is already scarred in some way.

 Corticosteroid creams and ointments are commonly prescribed to individuals with lichen sclerosus.
-It is important to apply these treatments to the affected areas regularly to control any discomfort and reduce chances of scarring.
-Unfortunately, recurrence is common among those with this skin disorder, so patients should check themselves regularly for any new patches on their body.
-Visiting Dr. Ashley Tapscott for routine appointments is also key in identifying new areas of concern, and discussing any alternatives to corticosteroids.
+It is important to apply these treatments to the affected areas regularly to control any discomfort and reduce the chances of scarring.
+Unfortunately, recurrence is common among those with this skin disorder, so patients should check themselves regularly for any new patches on their bodies.
+Visiting Dr. Ashley Tapscott for routine appointments is also key in identifying new areas of concern and discussing any alternatives to corticosteroids.

 Other medications can be prescribed if corticosteroids do not provide effective results.
-Surgery may also be recommended for men who still have their foreskin, as removing it can typically relieve and reduce symptoms of lichen sclerosus.
-Women with this skin disorder are rarely advised to undergo surgery since the patches have a potential to appear again afterward.
+Surgery may also be recommended for men who still have their foreskin, as removing it can typically relieve and reduce symptoms of lichen sclerosis.
+Women with this skin disorder are rarely advised to undergo surgery since the patches have the potential to appear again afterward.